 The detailing where external insulation meets windows and doors should be simpler than with internal insulation.
 This is because windows are usually towards the outer edge of the wall.
 Overlapping the insulation with the window frame will mean you don’t leave a thin uninsulated section around the frame.
 If there’s no overlap, the meeting point could be a thermal bridge – leaving a path for heat to escape.

 Rigid board external insulation should make it easier to do the detailing up to windows.
 With a good-quality window, the frame itself should have a decent insulation value.
 Check with the installers to see how the detailing at windows and doors will be carried out.
 Make sure that the approach being taken will avoid thermal bridges.

-Our short courses offer lots more advice and hands-on experience with eco-building and renovation.
+You can see demonstrations of these techniques on CAT’s visitor centre.
+Our short courses offer detailed advice and hands-on experience with eco-building and renovation.
 See also this blog post about eco-refurbishments by our course tutor, Nick Parsons.

 Information about conventional solid wall insulation options and prices is available from the Energy Saving Trust.
 Historic England publish some free guides on the sympathetic insulation of solid walls in old buildings.